DurhamDecLab/ARBInterp/README.md

 or:

 Quadcubic interpolation of 4D gridded data.
-Paper to follow about this.
 Takes in gridded data from comma-separated input file, either a scalar field U as an N x 5 (x,y,z,t,U) array or a vector field B as an N x 7 (x, y, z, t, Bx, By, Bz) array.

 Background and 4D method see: https://arxiv.org/abs/1904.09869